 - Dry ingredients.
 In a large bowl, whisk flour, baking soda, baking powder, salt, cinnamon, nutmeg and cloves.

 - Wet ingredients.
-In a separate medium bowl, stir together the sugars, pumpkin puree, eggs, oil, water and vanilla.
-Pour the wet ingredients into the dry.
+In a separate medium bowl, stir together the sugars, pumpkin puree, eggs, oil, water and teaspoon vanilla extract.
+Pour the pumpkin mixture into the flour mixture.
 Gently mix until just combined.
 Take extra care not to over-mix the batter.

 - Follow the recipe.
 For best results, I highly recommend following the recipe and using the exact ingredients I’ve listed.